Karbi Anglong district: Schools

-Schools in the district follow the State Board of Secondary Education, Assam curriculum.
-Many schools provides quality education to hill people.
-These established are run by Government, Private and Missionaries.Some well known schools are: Don Bosco Higher Secondary School, Diphu; Badan Memorial Higher Secondary School, Diphu; Diphu Govt.
+Government's schools in the district follow the State, as well Central curriculum.
+The management of the schools in the district falls under three categories: government, private, and missionary.
+Some of the well known schools are: Don Bosco Higher Secondary School, Diphu; Badan Memorial Higher Secondary School, Diphu; Diphu Govt.
 Boys Higher Secondary School, Diphu; Diphu Govt.
 Girls High School, Diphu; Howraghat Higher Secondary School, Howraghat; Jawahar Navodaya Vidyalaya, Diphu; Kendriya Vidyalaya, Diphu & Bokajan; Kidzee, Diphu; Vidhya Sagar High School, Bokajan; Krist Jyoti School, Dokmoka; Mount Calvary English High School, Diphu; Aturkimi Academy, Diphu and Presbyterian Mission High School, Diphu.

 Media

 Newspaper

-The Arleng Daily, a Karbi daily, is a tabloid format newspaper that heralded a new beginning for Karbi newspaper.
-Thekar, a Karbi daily, is the first RNI Registered Karbi newspaper.
+The Arleng Daily, a Karbi daily founded in 2004, is a tabloid format newspaper that heralded a new beginning for Karbi newspaper.
+Thekar, another Karbi daily, is the first RNI Registered Karbi newspaper.
 Since then, there are several dailies in Karbi language.
 In the year of 2005–06, a Hindi newspaper Jana Prahari was launched from Baguliaghat, a small town in Karbi Anglong.
-'Hill Observer' is an English Daily Newspaper published from Diphu.
+'Hill Observer' is an English daily newspaper published from Diphu.
 The Drongo Express, an English daily, is published from Diphu, Karbi Anglong.
-The Hills Times, a largely circulated English daily published from Diphu and printed in Guwahati.
+The Hills Times, started publication from 2000, is the most widely circulated English daily published from Diphu and is printed in Guwahati.